 Though it is not common, your machine may shut off automatically if it doesn’t get preheated to the right temperature of it any machine parts are not attached properly.
 If such is the case, unplug the machine and ensure that you reattach all parts.
 It should start functioning as usual again.

 These were some of the most common problems faced by Keurig coffee maker users.
 While the machines are quite durable and provide excellent quality coffee, some small problems are inevitable.
-We have presented the simplest solutions to these problems so you may not have to call the manufacturer repeatedly.
+We have presented the keurig troubleshooting guide to these problems so you may not have to call the manufacturer repeatedly.
 Good luck!